crisisfighters/crisisfighters.org/content/what-else/_index.md

 weight: 30
 ---

-The focus of CrisisFighters.org is to collect [Initiatives](initiatives) from all over the world that you can join to fight the crisis.
+We collect [Initiatives](/initiatives) from all over the world that fight the crisis.

-That makes this website a great place to collect other useful information as well.
+But there are more things worth documenting:

+# Ideas
+We collect inspiring ideas that could help the movement.
+Some are tiny, some are unrealistically big.
+[Reach out]((mailto:hi@crisisfighters.org)) to talk about them and to add ideas!

+<a href="/what-else/ideas" class="button">Check out <span class="button-text-highlight">Ideas</span></a>

+# Conferences
+Let's collect what interesting conferences are happening throughout the year.

+<a href="/what-else/conferences" class="button">Check out <span class="button-text-highlight">Conferences</span></a>